rstudio/tfestimators/README.md

 This package provides a high-level interface to TensorFlow in R, using the [Estimator](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/python/estimator) module distributed as part of [TensorFlow](https://www.tensorflow.org/).

-Please note -- this package is under active development and the API is subject to change while we iron out the interface.

 To generate and preview docs locally, run:

 ``` r